-According to Jean Améry, negative possessions keep a moral chasm open between the perpetrator and victim.
-Negative possessions pronounce that the “pile of corpses [that] lies between them [perpetrators] and me [survivor] cannot be removed in the process of internalization, so it seems to me, but, on the contrary, through actualization, or, more strongly stated, by actively settling the unresolved conflict in the field of historical practice,” referencing both the past and future in order to foster a dialogue (Améry 1980, 69).
-My paper brings together philosophers and critics of the relation of time, memory, and language to accountability in the aftermath of WWII.
-I place Améry’s philosophy and Appelfeld’s literature, in conversation as a means of exploring how negative possessions install a new voice in the public sphere, propel individuals and nations to encounter difference in the future, not just repetitions of the same cultural and political identity and interests.
+According to Jean Améry, negative possession is a means of keeping a moral chasm open between perpetrator and victim.
+Negative possession posits that the “pile of corpses [that] lies between them [the perpetrators] and me [the survivor] cannot be removed in the process of internalization, so it seems to me, but, on the contrary, through actualization, or, more strongly stated, by actively settling the unresolved conflict in the field of historical practice,” referencing both the past and the future in order to foster a dialogue (Améry 1980, 69).
+My paper brings together philosophers and critics of the relation of time, memory, and language to examine the concept of accountability in the aftermath of WWII.
+I place Améry’s philosophy and Appelfeld’s literature in conversation as a means of exploring how negative possession instills a new voice in the public sphere and propels individuals and nations to encounter differences in the future, rather than simply reiterate the same cultural and political identity and interests.

 Améry immigrated to Belgium, joining the Belgian resistance while fleeing Austria.
-Eventually, the Gestapo captured and tortured him, sending him to both Auschwitz and Bergen Belsen.
+Eventually, the Gestapo captured and tortured him, sending him first to Auschwitz and then to Bergen Belsen.
 Against the backdrop of the Auschwitz Frankfurt Trial in the 1960’s—the most prominent Nazi trial in West Germany—Améry accepted an invitation to give a series of talks on the South German Radio.
 These talks were later published in a volume of collected essays, At the Mind’s Limits.
-Pulling from Améry’s essays, this paper builds upon Améry’s articulation of forgiveness and resentment, examining the ways in which resentment is dialogical.
-I view Améry as the intellectual who cares very much about his listener and reader: “I would be thankful to the reader if he were willing to follow me, even if in the hour before us he more than once feels the wish to put down the book” (Améry 1980, 63).
-In the case of Améry his introspections, his attempt to understand his resentments appear when he asks for the impossible, that time be turned back and the catastrophe be undone so that the dead victims be among the living when forgiveness is at stake.
-All at once Améry construes a strange structure of time, memory, and speech, he challenges our understanding of these concepts.
-On the one hand Améry calls on Germans to embrace history, give it the role of a negative possession that is a possession that coerces remembering the atrocities, captures and acknowledges that currently the existing moral language could not articulate the evil that was practiced.
-On the other hand he makes it clear that only negative possessions allow perpetrators and the nation to generate genuinely new desires, meanings, transformations, and connections to future, transformed singularities pervaded by difference.
-How can a negative possession propel one into the future, turn one to a being which is constantly in the process of becoming different even as this being remains accountable vis-à-vis the past?
+Drawing on Améry’s essays, this paper builds upon Améry’s articulation of forgiveness and resentment, examining the ways in which resentment is dialogical.
+I view Améry as an intellectual who cares very much about his listeners and readers: “I would be thankful to the reader if he were willing to follow me, even if in the hour before us he more than once feels the wish to put down the book” (Améry 1980, 63).
+In his introspections, while attempting to understand his resentment, Améry appears to ask for the impossible—that time be turned back and the catastrophe be undone so that the dead victims can take their place among the living when forgiveness is at stake.
+In doing so, Améry postulates a strange structure of time, memory, and speech, and challenges our understanding of these concepts.
+On the one hand, Améry calls on the Germans to embrace history, to give it the role of a negative possession, that is, a possession that forces one to remember the atrocities, that captures and acknowledges the fact that the existing moral language cannot articulate the evil perpetrated.
+On the other hand, he makes it clear that only negative possession allows the perpetrators and the nation to generate genuinely new desires, meanings, transformations, and connections to future—transformed singularities pervaded by difference.
+How can negative possession propel one into the future, turn one into a being constantly in the process of changing while remaining accountable vis-à-vis the past?

 ---